Call for Exhibition Proposals

-With the generous support of Inlaks Shivdasani Foundation, Mumbai Art Room is happy to hold its third open call addressed to curators all across India.
-We are inviting project proposals from emerging practising curators to be realised in the form of an exhibition.
+Mumbai Art Room is excited to launch our 2020 call for applications for our January exhibition and Curatorial Lab.
+We are inviting project proposals from emerging curators to be realised in the form of an exhibition.
 Proposals can include one or multiple artists.

 While the strength of the proposed artist(s) portfolios will be taken into account, our interest is primarily in what you as the curator will do to connect your areas of interest with the artwork you are proposing.